 In order to minimize frustration for the student or faculty, it will be to the benefit of all involved to fully understand the criteria for portfolio assessment, including an understanding of the standards to which students will be held as they document their learning.
 Emphasis cannot be made too strongly that it is not the experience, itself, that justifies credit, but rather the learning that occurs from the experience.
 How learning is documented and proven is the crux of portfolio assessment.

 The credit by portfolio process can be started at any time.
 Once you have an approved portfolio proposal, we request a completed portfolio to be submitted within one year of that approval date.
-You may send your portfolio prior to the deadlines you are given via Dr. Kennan.
-You are not obliged to turn in your portfolio early, but remember that the earlier you submit the portfolio, the earlier you will learn whether you passed.
+You may send your portfolio prior to the deadlines you are given via Baker You are not obliged to turn in your portfolio early, but remember that the earlier you submit the portfolio, the earlier you will learn whether you passed.
 These deadlines are set to meet graduation timelines.

 In general, the Bellisario College requires portfolios be submitted the semester prior to the semester in which you wish to graduate to allow for review and credit submission to fulfill graduation requirements.

 Communications faculty members will review your portfolio.
 If deemed acceptable, credit will be applied to your transcript.
 If unacceptable, either the faculty or Baker will seek further clarification from you and review the portfolio again or the portfolio will be deemed unacceptable.